carla-simulator/carla/Docs/start_quickstart.md

 # Quick start package installation

 This guide shows how to download and install the packaged version of CARLA.
-The package includes the CARLA server and the Python API client library ready to run out of the box and does not require any build process.
+The package includes the CARLA server and a Python wheel for the client library that needs to be installed with __pip__.
 There are additional assets that can be downloaded and imported into the package.
 Advanced customization and development options that require use of the Unreal Engine editor are not available but these can be accessed by using the build version of CARLA for either [Windows](build_windows.md) or [Linux](build_linux.md).

 * __[Before you begin](#before-you-begin)__
 * __[CARLA installation](#carla-installation)__